Loftus, Saltburn and Marske Connectivity

 Current Issues

 Buses through Saltburn, Marske and Loftus can be delayed by slow moving traffic and parked cars.
 There are also limited continuous paths for walking, wheeling, and cycling.
 We want to improve the travel options available to make walking, wheeling, cycling and using the bus quicker, safer and more convenient.
-Let us know what you think would help improve the issues in these locations.

 Have your say on Saltburn to Marske-by-the Sea